-The 12-page trip planner includes all the information you need to start planning.
-In addition, your packet includes brochures and deals for Yellowstone National Park and the surrounding areas.
+Our trip planner includes all the information you need to start planning the Yellowstone National Park vacation of a lifetime.

-- Top five road trips to the park launching from Midwest/Dakotas, Montana, Idaho, Utah, and Colorado
+- Top five road trips to the park launching from Chicago, Salt Lake City, Denver, Glacier National Park and California.

-- Overview of the five park entrances and their closest gateway towns
+- The five park entrances and the closest towns to them.

 - Basic Yellowstone National Park map